3.b) THREE-BALL BILLIARDS OR FRENCH BILLIARDS

-The aim of the tree ball billiards game is to obtain as many points as possible, by means of cannons: touching the other two balls with the cue ball.
+The three-ball billiards game aims to obtain as many points as possible, employing cannons: touching the other two balls with the cue ball.

-In any case, in order to play three-cushion billiards you have to have an advanced technique and a reasonable control over the spin on the balls.
+A player of three-cushion billiards needs an advanced technique and reasonable control over the spin on the balls.

-The player carries on his turn if he scores a cannon.
+The player carries on his turn if he scores cannon.
 For each cannon, he scores one point.
-If he fails to score, it is the next player's turn.
+When he fails to score, it is the next player's turn.

-If the cue ball does not touch any ball, the next player has at least two shots unless, in his first shot, he fails to touch any ball.
+If the cue ball does not touch any ball, the next player has at least two shots unless, in his first shot, he fails to touch any ball or a forbidden one.

-In Esnula three ball billiards game, the number of points needed to win is determined by the number indicated in the endogenous evolution parameter of character one in the main menu.
-If the number of characters selected in the main menu was one; if the number of characters is two, the final points are equal to the endogenous evolution parameter multiplied by 10.
+In Esnuka and three-ball games, the number of points to win is the number indicated in the endogenous evolution parameter of character one in the main menu.
+If the number of characters selected in the main menu was one, if the number of characters is two, the final points are equal to the endogenous evolution parameter multiplied by ten.

-Thus, practising playing billiards lets you get familiarised with the techniques while discovering tricks for improving your skills with the game, especially with the spins.
+Thus, practicing billiards allows getting familiar with the techniques while discovering tricks for improving the skills of the game, especially with spins.